3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d02/instructor_notes/express_intro.md

 $ mkdir hello-express
 $ cd hello-express
 $ npm init
+// make sure that when you get to 'entry point' that you change that to 'server.js'.
+// if you make a mistake, you can always type 'no' when it asks you whether this is 'ok' at the end of the questions/set up
-$ atom .
+$ subl .
 ```

-- `$ npm init` will initialize a new NodeJS application.
-Upon initialization it will prompt you for some user input to update the `package.json`.
+- `$ npm init` will initialize a new Node.JS application.
+Upon initialization, it will prompt you for some user input to update the `package.json`.

-- If we hit enter and use all of the default values and we take a look at the contents of the `package.json` file, we'll see something like this:
+- If we hit enter and use all of the default values (except for the server.js) and we take a look at the contents of the `package.json` file, we'll see something like this:

 ![](https://i.imgur.com/mP6KyeW.png)